xinyuuzhou/xinyuuzhou/README.md

 - 👋 Hi, I’m Xinyu Zhou.
 Nice to virtually meet you!
 - 🐙 I spent most of my childhood in Guangzhou, a beautiful metropolis in China.
-- 🚌 I like traveling to new places and meeting new people!
+- 🚌 I like traveling to new places and meeting new people.
-- 👀 My research interest lies in social media analysis, health data science, and global public health.
 - 🌱 I’m currently a graduate student in Biostatistics (Data Science Pathway) at Yale University.
 - 🐣 Before joining Yale, I was as an undergraduate student at Fudan University.
+- 👀 My research interest lies in social media analysis, health data science, and global public health.
-- 🙉 My research attracted around 200 citations.
-You can always learn more about my research by checking out my [Google Scholar](https://scholar.google.com/citations?user=lP_Xz1UAAAAJ&hl=en) profile!
+- 🙉 My papers attracted around 200 citations.
+You can learn more about my research by checking out my [Google Scholar](https://scholar.google.com/citations?user=lP_Xz1UAAAAJ&hl=en) profile.
 - 🌍 I also peer-reviewed 20+ papers for top journal in health informatics, such as Journal of Medical Internet Research and JMIR Public Health and Surveillance.

 <!---